ahw0/Database-RisiKo/README.md

 ## Association Table Definition: Ass_Carta_Terr_Giocatore

 This table represents the association between the PLAYER table and the CARTA_TERRITORIO table of the "One to Many" type.
-Each player can or may not have cards; in fact these are assigned only after the first conquest of each turn.
+Each player can or may not have cards; these are assigned only after the first conquest of each turn.
 In addition, they are used to obtain particular combinations to get additional wagons.
 After this action, the cards used for that purpose must be taken to the player.
-To avoid redundancies and facilitate the task of controlling combinations a each player's position, he preferred to enter the table's keys **GIOCATORE** and the table **CARTA_TERRITORIO** in this table.
+To avoid redundancies and facilitate the task of controlling combinations of each player's position, he preferred to enter the table's keys **GIOCATORE** and the table
+**CARTA_TERRITORIO** in this table.

 ```sql